nkoshimoto/genulens/docs/architecture.md

 - `raw_cli_args` still exists for legacy options.
 - `pre_gapmoe` tools are still command-line stdout tools, not Python direct APIs.

-These are not blockers for the first Python API milestone.
+These are not blockers for the v2 public branch.
 They should be handled incrementally to avoid changing too much scientific logic at once.

 ## Recommended next steps